justEstif/project-js-final-instagram-clone/Notes.md

   - firestore cloud db: set rules as test for now
   - firebase authentication

-- when a user is created the are assigned a uid, which is used to track them.
+- when a user is created the are assigned a unique id, which is used to track them.

   - In the seed data, we have a `userId` property that is included in each document of the users collection.
     - Each document refers to each individual user that has signed up, and it is connected to them using there id.

-- after calling the seed documents function once -> removed from the lib js

 - using `React.lazy` for dynamic import and a fallback component to improve performance